Jewelry Materials: 18K Gold

 While we're on the subject of high karat gold, Lia also commonly uses 22K gold (92% pure gold).
 Lia will sometimes use 22K for her bezels (the part that encircles a gemstone to hold it in place).
 Additionally, Lia employs a difficult technique called granulation, and uses 22K gold for this.
 Granulation is the process of making tiny "beads" of gold and placing them into the design.

-Finally, the gold you choose is yours to make, but Lia only works with 18K gold or higher, so please keep that in mind if you're looking for a unique, handmade ring or other jewelry from Lia.
-To visit Lia in Portsmouth, NH or to make an appointment, please visit Lia's contact page for gallery hours or to schedule a private appointment.
+Finally, the gold you choose is yours to make and you deserve quality materials.
+Lia only works with 18K gold or higher, so please keep that in mind if you're looking for a unique, handmade ring or other jewelry from Lia.
+Visit the contact page if you would like to inquire about a custom design.